cuimao/cuimao/README.md

 # practice
-Anli is a beautiful girl and a cute girl
+Anli is a beautiful and cute girl
 Cuimao is a handsome boy